-The Lurkers formed in 1977 and spent the year on the fringes of the punk movement, gigging outside London at badly chosen and totally unsuitable venues, inside London as support to the likes of 999 at places like The Red Cow and The Roxy.
+The Lurkers formed in 1977 in Uxbridge, London, and spent the year on the fringes of the punk movement, gigging outside London at badly chosen and totally unsuitable venues, and inside London as support to the likes of 999 at places like The Red Cow and The Roxy.

-They tied up with Beggars Banquet, released a couple of singles and had a track on the Beggars Banquet Streets compilation.
+They tied up with Beggars Banquet, released a couple of singles and had a track on the Streets compilation.

-They worked hard, played lots of gigs, and turned into 1978 with a thick, hardcore following – enough to push their third single, Ain’t Got A Clue, into the charts with a Top Of The Pops appearance, and to give their album Fulham Fallout – a collection of 14 loud, monotonous, rhythm-dominated songs – a few weeks in the top 50.
+It was enough to push their third single, Ain’t Got A Clue, into the charts with a Top Of The Pops appearance, and to give their album Fulham Fallout – a collection of 14 loud, monotonous, rhythm-dominated songs – a few weeks in the Top 50.